Bimalendra Kumar

-Prof. Bimalendra Kumar (विमलेन्द्र कुमार), is an Indian researcher, writer, author of publications, and ICCR Chair of Lumbini Buddhist University.
+Prof. Bimalendra Kumar (विमलेन्द्र कुमार), is an Indian researcher, writer, author of publications who is the current Vice-Chancellor of Sanchi University of Buddhist-Indic Studies (SUBIS).
 He is also a professor in the department of Buddhist Studies at Lumbini Buddhist University and Banaras Hindu University.

 Education

 Kumar did his M.A. in Buddhist Studies from Delhi University in 1985; he also got his M.Phil. from Delhi University in 1987.
 In 1990, Kumar completed his Ph.D. from Delhi University, Delhi.
 Kumar completed his M.A. in Pali from Magadh University, Bodhgaya, Gaya, in 1991.